The Composer's Guide to Choral Conferences

 Andrea Ramsey, a conductor and composer, also recommends bringing perusal scores.
 She suggests, “A conductor will appreciate the gift of a score, and if you put it in their hand, they’ll be more likely to take it home and glance at it rather than if you hand them a business card and point them to your website.”

 If whatever promotional materials you’re handing out already have your contact information on them, there’s no need to hand out your business card.
 It’s important to get the other person’s contact information, too.
-If other people hand me their business cards, I put them all in one place and take pictures of them that night so I don’t have to worry about losing them while traveling home.
+If other people hand me their business cards, I put them all in one place and take pictures of them later that day, so I don’t have to worry about losing them while traveling home.

 It’s not hard to shift a conversation to whatever promotional materials you’re handing out.
 One composer friend recommends using a phrase that’s hard to turn down: “Would you like some free music?”
 If you have a piece that’s genuinely a good fit for a particular conductor, explain why it suits them as you hand over the score.